-At the end of each academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards, and with the university Distinction in Research and Creative Works designation.
+At the end of each academic year, outstanding seniors are recognized with the departmental Howell and Brelsford Awards, along with the Jenessa Shapiro Prize for Best Honors Thesis.
+They are also recognized with the university Distinction in Research & Creative Works designation.

 The Howell Award and the Brelsford Award are given each year to students who exhibit excellence in scholarship, research, and leadership and service achievements as they relate to the field of psychology or to the department at Rice.
 Recipients of these awards are recognized at the annual School of Social Sciences reception on the Friday before Commencement, where they are awarded a cash prize and a certificate.
 Names of the recipients are also included in the Commencement program.
 Although only seniors are considered for these awards, both graduating and non-graduating seniors are eligible.

 The Howell Award recognizes an outstanding academic record as reflected by overall GPA, major GPA, and outstanding record of research accomplishment as reflected by participation in lab(s) both in and outside of the Psychological Sciences Department, presentations at conferences, publications, participation in RUSP, SSURE or the Honors Program, and grants awarded.